AnimancerComponentshould usually be attached to the same object as the

 AnimationClip.legacyflag between true and false.

-- New Locked Inspector and Watch are added by Inspector Gadgets.
+- New Locked Inspector and Watch are features of Inspector Gadgets.

 |Humanoid||Any Humanoid animation can be played on any Humanoid character thanks to Unity's Humanoid Animation Retargeting system.|